March 15, 2018

-Recommended citation format: Zulauf, C., J. Coppess, G. Schnitkey, and N. Paulson.
-"Premium Subsidy and Insured U.S. Acres: Differential Impact by Crop." farmdoc daily (8):86, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, May 11, 2018.
+Recommended citation format: Zulauf, C., G. Schnitkey, J. Coppess, and N. Paulson.
+"Premium Subsidy and Insured U.S. Acres." farmdoc daily (8):46, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, March 15, 2018.

 Relationship between Insured Acres and Premium Subsidy